JachimmaChristian/Analyzing-Healthcare-Data-in-PowerBI/README.md

 Next, I created a new measure that calculates the count of surgeons and included that measure in my chart of LOS and discharges by hospital as a tooltip.

+# Findings from our exploration

+1. 151 hospitals in New York State perform elective hip replacement surgeries.
+2. With over 26thousand (26,286) total discharges
+3. The average LOS was 2.65 days for the procedure although there was significant variability between hospitals.
+4. Although we have explored LOS against some demographics such as age and gender, we are yet to understand the reason behind the variability in LOS between the hospitals.

+Going forward let's look at Average cost per discharge, I calculated this by dividing the sum of total costs by the sum of total discharges.
+This metric will serve as a benchmark to compare cost efficiency between hospitals and highlight areas for efficiency improvement.